carbon-language/carbon-lang/docs/project/going_public.md

 ### Launch event

-We should have a compelling launch event when we go public.
+We should have a compelling launch event plan when we go public.
 For example:

 -   Technical talks from multiple speakers and organizations.
 This could be at a conference or in our own remote or physical event.